Built by a clarinetist. Tested in the practice room.

 Your Solution

-How Virtunity helps with clarinet
+How Virtunity helps clarinet players

 Pitch accuracy tracking across registers